-1. Name
+1. Name ·····

 Address

 Phones: (Home) (Work)

 2. Name

 Address

 Phones: (Home) (Work)

 3. Name

 Address

 Phones: (Home) (Work)

-my ap do not contac artment for an extended per agree to take care of my a ave agreed to take care of my assistance animal eriod of time.
-I agree that, if the above individu assistance animal, the Housing Authority of the nel to care for my assistance animal and that I v als cannot be contacted or City of Pittsburgh may
+The above named individuals have agreed to take care of my assistance animal should I be absent from my apartment for an extended period of time.
+I agree that, if the above individuals cannot be contacted or do not agree to take care of my assistance animal, the Housing Authority of the City of Pittsburgh may contact an animal shelter or kennel to care for my assistance animal and that I will be responsible for all charges for such care.

 Owner Date

+Н OUSING AUTHORITY Y OF THE CITY OF PITTSBU RGH

-ASSISTANCE ANIMAL REGISTRATION FORM
+ASSISTANCE ANI MAL REGISTRATION FORM L

-As of this date, II , of apartment , am
+As of this date, I , of apartment , am

-requesting registration ssistance animal, a
+requesting registration of of the following type of a ge assistance animal, a , named

-My assistance animal Phone: at (company),
+My assistance animal's Phone: at (company),

-VETERINARIAN TO O FILL OUT THE FOLL OWING:
+VETERINARIAN TO FILL OUT THE FOLL OWING:

-he following inoculations, •
+This animal has had the following inoculations, as required:

+These inoculations are o effective until ·

-I am certifying that the is animal is in good health.
+I am certifying that this animal is in good health 1.

-Veter rinarian's Signature
+Veter inarian's Signature

 Date

-that I have an applicable licen (Copy attack • 1
+As the assistance animal owner, I hereby certify that I have an applicable license for this type of animal and it is in effect until \\\\\\.
+(Copy attached)

-nal owner, I also have read sistance Animal Responsib the Assistance Animal Policy oility Card is attached. and agree to abide by that
+As the assistance animal owner, I also have read the Assistance Animal Policy and agree to abide by that Policy.
+My signed Assistance Animal Responsibility Card is attached.

-Signature Date
+Signature

-All in order, approv ed by for HACP on
+All in order, approved by \\\\\\for HACP on \\\\\